 With our three training packages (Train a Trainer, Training Kit and the popular Bundle Package), ALC has everything you need to achieve OSHA compliance.
 With a super-flexible online learning format, tons of helpful resources, OSHA expertise, and lifetime support, no other scissor lift license training program offers you so much at such an affordable price!

-To learn more about our scissor lift license training programs, call ALC today.
+To learn more about our scissor lift license training programs and scissor lift operation, call ALC today.
 Our phone number is 888-278-8896.
-You can also get started today by selecting the ALC scissor lift course that’s right for you.
+Sign up today, and we’ll put you on the path to compliance in no time at all – and also for much less than you thought you had to spend!
 We look forward to helping you become OSHA compliant today!